Face Coverings & PPE

-It is critical to emphasize that maintaining 6-feet physical (or social) distancing remains important to slowing the spread of the virus.
+It is critical to emphasize that maintaining six-feet physical distancing remains important to slowing the spread of the virus.
 CDC is additionally advising the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
 Adequate face coverings include cloth masks, surgical masks and N-95s.

 Cloth coverings should: